 Child Support and College Expenses FAQ

-When parents get divorced, or have children outside of marriage, the noncustodial parent is obligated to help with the financial needs of the child by paying child support.
+When parents get divorced or legally separate, the noncustodial parent is obligated to help with the financial needs of the child by paying child support.
 But what about children who are legally adults and in college?
 Are noncustodial parents obligated to help pay for tuition and other related costs?

 Below you'll find answers to the most frequently asked questions pertaining to college expenses and child support.